 \section{Conclusion}

 This work presents FGDD as a new DRL-based algorithm for a critical node problem that generalizes well to unseen networks size and structures.
 FGDD combines feature importance-aware GAT with dueling DDQN.
 Empirical results on 28 real-world networks show our method achieves superior performance on real-world networks.
 It significantly outperforms both DRL-based methods and heuristic methods.
-FGDD can start a search from any valid state, opening the door to its combination it with other search heuristics, which we have demonstrated by using a recently proposed component-based neighborhood search.
+FGDD can start a search from any valid state, opening the door to its combination with other search heuristics, which we have demonstrated by using a recently proposed component-based neighborhood search.
 In addition, our model performs well on social networks and has great potential to extend to solve other problems in complex networks, e.g., an influence maximization problem.

 As future work, two research potential directions should be pursued.
 A limitation of our approach is that it does not use any supervised information.
-We plan to employ some supervised information (e.g., optimal solutions) to guide the model training so that our model is able to outperform state-of-the-art performance.
+We plan to employ it to guide the model training so that our model is able to achieve state-of-the-art performance.
 In addition, we also plan to verify the effectiveness of our model on a road transport network, such as the identification of critical road infrastructure.